 “Pooling Point Administrator” or “PPA” means (a) the Market Pooling Point Administrator, or (b) in the event that there is no Market Pooling Point Administrator, the independent entity charged with managing the administration (including scheduling and testing) of the applicable Pooling Point, or (c) in the event that an independent entity as described in (a) or (b) above has not been appointed in respect of any applicable Pooling Point, the Seller.

+[“Premium” means the premium, if any, that is specified or otherwise determined in the Confirmation related to the applicable Option.]

 “QoS” means, as to a Bandwidth Unit, the BQoS or SQoS applicable thereto.

 “QoS Damage Triggering Event” is defined in Section 3.3(b)(i).

-“QoS” means, as to a Bandwidth Unit, the BQoS or SQoS applicable thereto.

 “Qualified Institution” means a commercial bank or trust company (a)(i) organized under the law of the United States or a political subdivision thereof, or (ii) organized under the law of a jurisdiction other than the United States and having one or more branch offices in the United States, and (b) having a Credit Rating of at least “A-“ in the case of S&P or “A3” in the case of Moody’s.

 “Replacement Price” means, upon the occurrence of a QoS Damage Triggering Event or a Seller Damage Triggering Event during any Month of any Transaction, the price at which Buyer, acting in a commercially reasonable manner, purchases or could purchase Bandwidth Unit(s) (“Replacement Bandwidth Unit(s)”) substantially similar to the Bandwidth Unit(s) agreed to be provided by Seller to Buyer during such Month (plus Costs reasonably incurred by Buyer in purchasing Replacement Bandwidth Unit(s), including additional provisioning and connection charges, if any, incurred by Buyer) or, absent any such a purchase, the market price for such Replacement Bandwidth Unit(s) as determined by Buyer in a commercially reasonable manner.
-In determining the market price, Buyer may consider, among other valuations, any or all of the settlement prices of any Bandwidth futures contracts, quotations from leading dealers in Bandwidth capacity contracts, and other bona fide third party offers,, all adjusted for differences in provisioning and connection charges.
-For purposes of this definition, Replacement Bandwidth Units shall be deemed to be Bandwidth units having substantially the same characteristics as the Bandwidth Units agreed to be provided by Seller to Buyer during such Month.
+In determining the market price, Buyer may consider, among other valuations, any or all of the settlement prices of any Bandwidth futures contracts, quotations from leading dealers in Bandwidth capacity contracts, and other bona fide third party offers and/or Buyer’s Losses in connection with the Bandwidth Unit(s) agreed to be provided by Seller to Buyer during such Month, all adjusted for differences in provisioning and connection charges.
+For purposes of this definition, Replacement Bandwidth Units shall be deemed to be Bandwidth Units having substantially the same characteristics as the Bandwidth Units agreed to be provided by Seller to Buyer during such Month.
 No actual replacement transaction shall be required in order to determine the Replacement Price.
+In the event that a replacement transaction is not commercially available, the Replacement Price shall be equal to the price of the soonest available Replacement Bandwidth Unit.

 “S&P” means the Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor.